Out with the old, in with the new.

 But what does that rebrand and refresh mean now that it’s back open again?
 What can travelers expect for seating, food, and drinks inside the Escape Lounge MSP?
 Is it a step closer to the unbeatable Amex Centurion Lounges, or more of the same?

 Read on for our full review.

 Getting into the Escape Lounge MSP

-The lounge is located at the north end of the airport mall on the mezzanine level, perched above the bustling heart of Terminal 1.
+The lounge is located at the north end of the airport mall on the mezzanine level, perched above the bustling heart of Terminal 1 at MSP.
 It’s just up the stairs (or a short elevator ride) from the entrance of Concourse E.

 If you use the North Security Checkpoint at MSP, just head straight once you make it through security and head up the stairs, or take the elevator to level 3.
 Hang a quick left once you make it to the right level, and the glass doors of the Escape Lounge MSP will swing open for you.

-For several years, the Escape Lounge MSP – and all Escape Lounges – were part of the Priority Pass lounge network.
-But that changed in 2017, as Escape Lounges left Priority Pass.
+For several years, the Escape Lounge MSP – and all Escape Lounges – were part of the Priority Pass lounge network, meaning several top travel credit cards could get you in for free.
+But that changed in 2017 when Escape Lounges left Priority Pass.

 And that leaves the Platinum Card® from American Express as the best way to get in – either the personal or small business version will get you in for free.
 Plus, you can also bring two additional guests for free, too.
 Additional guests will cost you $45 apiece – though children under 2 won’t count toward your guest count.

 Click Here to learn more about the Platinum Card from American Express.